 Blogger equals easy.
 Many novice bloggers choose to start their first blogs with Blogger because it's free, very easy to use, and it allows ads to help monetize blogs.
 The downside of Blogger is it's prone to outages, so you may not always be able to access your blog when you want to.

 TypePad is very easy to use, but it's not free.
 Even though it doesn't require a third-party host, it does have a cost associated with it.
 With that said, TypePad does provide great features and a high level of customization without the technical knowledge of some other customizable blogging software options.

-Moveable Type is a great blogging software, but it requires users to obtain pricey licenses.
-The installation process is cumbersome and the features are not as rich as other blogging software programs provide.
-Many people like Moveable Type because it supports multiple blogs without having to install the software again and again.
+Moveable Type is a great blogging platform, but it requires users to obtain pricey licenses.
+The installation process is cumbersome and the features are not as rich as other blogging platforms provide.
+Many people like Moveable Type because it supports multiple blogs without having to install the application again and again.

 LiveJournal requires users to pay a monthly fee, and it provides a limited amount of features and customization.

 Tumblr enables users to quickly publish images, quotes, links, video, audio, and chats to their own Tumblelogs.
 Users can easily share and reblog other users' Tumblr posts Tumblr is free but not as robust as other blogging applications.